/ bio /

 juried exhibitions

-/ bio / juried exhibitions /awards
+/ bio / juried exhibitions / publications

-Carole Cavanaugh is a lens-based artist living in Vermont where she had a long career as a professor of Japanese culture and cinema at Middlebury College.
+Carole Cavanaugh is a lens-based artist living in Vermont.
+She spent years working in Kyoto, and with a PhD from Yale, had a long career as a professor of Japanese culture and cinema at Middlebury College.
+Inspired by the aesthetics of the Japanese visual arts and the natural surroundings of her rural home she began combining these sources of inspiration in photography in 2023.
 A guiding principle of her work is expressed in the Japanese word miren — a feeling of lingering attachment for a lost time or experience.
-Her images suggest something missing, faded, or unfinished inspired by miren as the essence of the photographic medium.
-She is drawn to the subtleties of the simple and the spare in her single images as well as her more complexly designed composites.
-Her collages are surrealist dreamscapes heavily shaped by her political anxieties in our current times.
+She is drawn to the subtleties of the simple and the spare, to things worn, unfinished, or tarnished.
+Her images of objects, figures, and interiors suggest atmospheres of emptiness.
+The same sensibility underlies her more complexly layered conceptual works.
+Her most recent series of composites are surrealist dreamscapes shaped by the anxieties and uncertainties of our current times.

 juried exhibitions and awards